 Conservatism doesn't bend in shape.

-It remains rock steady, and it tells people what is.
+It remains rock steady and it tells people what is.

-But they're just I don't know, guts are in short supply.
+But they're just, I don't know, guts are in short supply on the American political scene these days.

 Sad thing to note, but it seems to be true.

-Uh sad that the program has to come to a screeching halt, ladies and gentlemen.
+Sad that the program has to come to a screeching halt, ladies and gentlemen.

-Business uh commitments following the program necessitate that.
+Business commitments following the program necessitate that.

 It's been fun today.